Software Testing | Endurance Testing

-Endurance testing is mainly performed to measure the response of a tested element under potential simulated conditions for a specific period and for a certain load.
+Endurance testing is mainly performed to measure the response of a tested element under potential simulated conditions for a specific period and a certain load.
 Observations recorded during the endurance testing are further used to improve the corresponding parameters of the software application.
 Endurance testing is also known as Soak Testing.

-Endurance testing is a long process and sometimes it may last for even up to a year.
+Endurance testing is a long process and sometimes it may last for up to a year.
 In endurance testing, external loads like internet traffic and user actions are used.
 Endurance testing is different from load testing as load testing ends in some hours.

 Endurance Testing Process:

 - Establish the test environment: Determine the test environment and configure it so that it resembles the production environment.
 Make sure that every aspect possible of the databases, network configurations, hardware, and software matches the real production setup.

 - Creating the test plan: Create a thorough test plan that details the goals, parameters, methodology, materials, timetable, and outputs of the endurance evaluation procedure.
 Provide a clear definition of the test’s success criteria, performance metrics, and workload model.

 - Test estimation: Calculate how much hardware, software, testing equipment, and labor will be needed for the endurance testing procedure.
 Take into account the test’s duration, the amount of data it contains, and any other elements that can affect the amount of resources needed.